Rewilding Faith: A Walk Between Two Worlds

 The truth is that Sunday morning church services are not the only place we can encounter God.
 Of course, I’m not opposed to church gatherings on Sunday (or any day for that matter).
 Believe me, I have spent more time in Sunday church gatherings than most.
 Still, if I’m totally honest, I think much of what gets passed off as “the Presence of God” in those settings isn’t much more than an entirely predictable emotional response to moving music and inspiring rhetoric.

-My suspicion is that we all know this to be true, even if some don’t want to admit it, but those things aren’t bad at all.
+I suspect that we all know this to be true, even if some don’t want to admit it, but those things aren’t bad at all.
 There’s nothing wrong with inspiring rhetoric or moving music—I love both—but they aren’t “God.”
 God might well act and speak in these settings (and I believe God does), but not everything that goes on in church is God at work.
 I think you get my point and hear my heart.

 What I am discovering, though, is that outside the confines of the church walls and beyond the various dictates and demands of our church services (if you think about it, for many people, church is just an hour and twenty minutes of being told what to do: when to stand, when to sing, when to sit, how to give, what to think, how to live, and when to leave), there is a rich experience of God deeply rooted in the world God made, that is unmediated by men and untouched by human influence.
 I think our spiritual ancestors understood this experience all too well.
 It is expressed perfectly and poetically in the words of the Psalmist, who said,